 I recommend cooking shell on, but this is problematic because the digestive tract, called the vein for some odd reason, sometimes contains grit, and many people find it unappetizing.
+You can buy shrimp that are already cleaned, with heads, swimmerets, shells, veins, and tails removed, but they cost more because this can only be done by hand.
+Doing it yourself is easy.
 You can leave the shell on and still remove the vein, thus exposing more meat to seasoning or marinade, and this is the best of all worlds.

 Some people even eat the shells, swimmerets, and tails if they are soft enough.
 They are tasty, covered with seasonings, smoke from the grill, and laten with nutrients.
 This can be dangerous because there is a pointy tip called the telson between the two fins on the tail.
 If you are a shell eater, snip off the point of the telson before cooking so it won't lodge in your throat and interrupt dinner with a trip to the emergency room.